 |Doctor visits (after subsidies)||$125||Quarterly|

 The total monthly long-term care cost is in line with a 2018 Aviva Long-term Care Study, which found that the average monthly cost for aids to help in daily living, everyday living expenses, care-giver expenses, medication and therapy, and miscellaneous expenses amounts to $2,324.
+(Note: As of 1 January 2022, Aviva Singapore is now Singlife with Aviva.)

-With Jason’s monthly salary of $5,000 and no other income sources to rely on, the family is grateful for the monthly disability insurance payouts of $1,200 (inclusive of $400 monthly from ElderShield for the first 6 years).
+With Jason’s monthly salary of $5,000 and no other income sources to rely on, the family is grateful for the monthly disability insurance payouts of $1,200 (inclusive of $400 monthly from ElderShield for the first six years).
 Julie will continue to receive S$1,200 every month for as long as she is severely disabled.
-This comes from her ElderShield Supplement plan with Singlife, that she had signed up for prior to her stroke and paid premiums using her MediSave.
+This comes from her ElderShield Supplement plan with Singlife, that she had signed up for prior to her stroke and paid premiums for using her MediSave.
 Her Supplement plan premiums have been waived since she became disabled.

 “I’m very glad and thankful my wife decided to upgrade her ElderShield before she had a stroke though we were never firm believers of insurance,” Jason says.
 “The monthly payout definitely helps cover the bills and I can save some of my salary for a rainy day.”